Jared Roach: Education and early career

-Roach attended Cornell University, where he received his Bachelor of Science in Biology in 1990.
-He then attended the University of Washington, where he received his PhD in Immunology in 1998, and his MD in 1999.
-He trained in Internal Medicine at the University of Utah through 2001.
+Roach attended Cornell University, where he received his Bachelor of Science in biology in 1990.
+He then attended the University of Washington, where he received his PhD in immunology in 1998, and his MD in 1999.
+He trained in internal medicine at the University of Utah through 2001.

 Career

 Starting as a graduate student in the 1990s, Roach worked on the Human Genome Project from its early days through its conclusion in 2003.
 He invented pairwise end-sequencing while a graduate student in Leroy Hood's laboratory.

-Roach was a Senior Fellow at the Department of Molecular Biotechnology at the University of Washington from 1999-2000.
-In 2001, he became a Research Scientist at the Institute for Systems Biology.
+Roach was a senior fellow at the department of molecular biotechnology at the University of Washington from 1999 to 2000.
+In 2001, he became a research scientist at the Institute for Systems Biology.

 In 2009, Roach was first author on a project which sequenced the whole genomes of a family of four, including two children affected by Miller syndrome and primary ciliary dyskinesia.
 This effort identified the cause of Miller syndrome, a simple recessive Mendelian disorder.
 It also produced the first complete whole-chromosomal parental haplotypes in humans.
 Parental haplotyping is the process of assigning all the variants in the genome to paternal and maternal chromosomes.
 The team applied these techniques to identify genetic mutations related to several genetic diseases, including genes for Adams–Oliver syndrome, alternating hemiplegia of childhood, certain subtypes of epilepsy, palmoplantar keratoderma, and Fanconi anemia.